5 Day Kakadu and Katherine Bird Watching Tour - 2nd Oct 2018 only

-We continue along the Arnhem Highway and depending on time and conditions, we visit either Leaning Tree Lagoon or Djukbinj National Park for some further bird viewing opportunities.
+We continue along the Arnhem Highway and depending on conditions at the time, we visit either Leaning Tree Lagoon or Djukbinj National Park, as well as taking a drive down the Marrakai Track, for some further bird viewing opportunities.

-Lunch is provided on the Corroboree Billabong wetlands cruise, where, for 2.5 hours, you'll cruise through the Mary River Wetlands, which are teaming with bird life.
+Mid- afternoon we depart for our 2 hour sunset cruise on the Corroboree Billabong, part of the Mary River, which are teaming with bird life.
 The wet season transforms the wetlands into an inland sea and replenishes the earth after the long dry, and fish, crocodiles and birds breed and flourish.
 As the waters subside, the dry season offers excellent opportunities for viewing birds and wildlife.

-After the cruise we make our way into World Heritage listed Kakadu national Park.
+This morning we continue into World Heritage listed Kakadu national Park.
 Kakadu is the largest National park in Australia, has some of the world's finest rock art and a variety of habitats, including floodplains and savannah woodlands.

-We start today with a visit to the beautiful Mamukala Wetlands, which are home to an array of wetland birds including thousands of Magpie Geese, Wandering and Whistling Ducks, Green Pygmy Geese and Australian Pelicans.
+Our first stop are the Mamukala Wetlands, in the South Alligator Region.
+The entire river and it's catchment are contained and protected in Kakadu.
+Mamukala Wetlands are home to an array of wetland birds including thousands of Magpie Geese, Wandering and Whistling Ducks, Green Pygmy Geese and Australian Pelicans.
 We may also see birds of prey, such as Black-breasted Buzzard and Square-tailed Kite.

 We can view and photograph the birdlife from the observation platform, where the mural depicts the seasonal changes throughout the year.
 Depending on seasonal conditions we may be able to take the wetlands walk.